 December 6, 2018|OCCUPATIONAL THERAPY (OT), HEALTH, BEHAVIOR, AUTISM, SENSORY

 I am sure you are asking yourself what the heck is interoception?
 I had not heard of it either until recently.
 Interoception, as we will be discussing today, did not really come about until the start of the 21st century.
-The overall definition has various interpretations; however, in this discussion, we will talk about inclusive interoception as an umbrella term to mean all experiences of sensation and consciousness that are the result of information to the brain by the central nervous system.
+The overall definition has various interpretations.
+However, in this discussion, we will talk about inclusive interoception.
+An umbrella term to mean all experiences of sensation and consciousness.
+It is the result of information to the brain by the central nervous system.

-Interoception plays a role in so many systems in the body such as: pain, medically unexplained symptoms, anxiety, emotions in general, emotional regulation, decision -making, time perception, food and water intake, eating disorders, self-awareness, consciousness, addiction, sexual functioning, empathy, meditation, and hypnosis.
+Interoception plays a role in so many systems in the body.
+Such as: pain, medically unexplained symptoms, anxiety, emotions in general, emotional regulation, decision -making, time perception, food and water intake, eating disorders.
+As well as: self-awareness, consciousness, addiction, sexual functioning, empathy, meditation, and hypnosis.

 Children with interoception can have issues with food intake.
 A child may have a high desire for food to the point of eating when they are no longer hungry or the opposite problem, they do not want to eat and rarely, if ever, experience the sensation of hunger.
 Interestingly, I had one of each in this category.